jae-yiko/mod2/README.md

 ## Future Plans of Implementations
 1) Redux
 2) Logout feature
-3) Conditionally render the "See Ingredient" button
+3) Conditionally render the "See Ingredient" button.
 4) Make searching all horizontal.